 Percy, Pearl, Monaaz, Tinaaz, Zarin, Behram, Khusham, Minoo, Dinaz, Golom, Meher, Shireen, Natasha, Delna, Oorvazi, Nainaz, Zubin, Kaizad, Yezdi, Dinyar, Arish and all such names are ringing in my head since morning!
 Why?
 Today is Persian new year.
 As I raised my hands to wish my Parsi friends, on social media, I'd a better idea. … Continue reading Arey Dikra, Let’s PARSI!

 Ghazal is a form of poetry.
 It’s my favorite and I remember listening to this poetry form since my childhood; thanks to my father.
 A ghazal may be understood as a poetic expression of both the pain of loss or separation and the beauty of love; despite that pain.
 But a ghazal has several facets and has … Continue reading The Never-ending Ghazal Wave of India

 In 2000, I started my career as a junior computer graphic artist in a small but popular film studio; in Mumbai.
-I was hardly 21; naive, dumb and half-mad.
-Where is Bunty?He's in smoke.
-This is the first conversation I heard on the first day of my job; offered by the HOD of computer … Continue reading The Man With A Deadly Combination Of Goodness
+I was hardly 21; naive, dumb, and half-mad.
+Where's Bunty?He's in smoke.
+This is the first conversation I heard on the first day of my job; offered by the HOD of computer graphic and … Continue reading The Man With a Deadly Combination of Goodness

 The other day I visited a cafe, the famous Cafe Mondegar in Mumbai.
 After having a light breakfast, I slipped out while saying my customary THANK YOU to everyone.
-I said the same words to an old man sitting tight in the corner and we had a short conversation.
-Who are you saying uncle?
-I am not an … Continue reading The Owner Of The Pride Of Mumbai
+I said the same words to an old man sitting right in the corner and we had a short conversation.
+Who are you saying, uncle?
+I'm NOT an uncle?Sorry, Thank you, … Continue reading The Owner of the Pride Of Mumbai